Clear Lake Sanitary District News and Information Update

 UV Disinfection Project

 In response to regulatory requirements for reducing nutrients (total nitrogen and phosphorus) the District hired HDR engineering to prepare and submit to the DNR a Nutrient Reduction Strategy Report in June 2018.
 The report outlines different methods for reducing nutrients by March 2023.
 One method and probably the least cost option is to install an in-basin probe and control system intended to enhance the existing treatment system’s controls ability to remove nutrients biologically.
-The in-basin system was purchased in May 2019 and should be installed and operating within 3 to 4 months.
+The in-basin system was purchased in May 2019 and was placed online fully in late 2022.
 Nutrient removal will then be monitored for the next couple of years.
 If needed, the report lists other options that will complement the in-basin probe and control system to further reduce nutrients.

 SBR Inner Wall Project

 Bids were received March 2019 for the SBR Inner Wall project but were rejected since they were over the engineer’s estimate.
+This project was rebid in the fall of 2019.
+Henkel Construction was awarded the construction contract.
 The scope of this project includes forming and pouring an eight thick inner wall around the of the four SBR treatment tanks.
 The objective of this project is to add 30 to 40 years of life to the deteriorating concrete walls.
-The project will re-bid later this year.
+This was a 2 year project and was completed in October of 2021.